Probate and Letters of Administration

 Current filing fees for a Summons for Probate, Administration or Reseal can be seen on the Supreme Court’s website.

 We hope the information in this short piece helps, but it is not intended to be advice.
-However, in over 20 years of practice experience, I have found that this is information that can help clients consider their first steps with more clarity.
+However, I have found that this is information that can help clients consider their first steps with more clarity.

 Our office is conveniently located in Epping close to the train station and parking.